On the Quantum Equivalence between $S|LWE\rangle$ and $ISIS$: Introduction

 \begin{theorem}[informal] If we have an efficient quantum algorithm that solves $\ICLWE(\Am,f)$ then we have an efficient quantum algorithm for $\SLWE(\Am,f)$. \end{theorem}

 This theorem does not require anything on the algorithm for $\ICLWE(\Am,f)$, and is robust to errors in the algorithm.
-One thing to take into account is that the problem $\SLWE(\Am,f)$ can be impossible from an information theoretic point of view for certain choices of $f$.
-We explicit this regime and show that our theorem holds for any $f$ such that the problem $\SLWE(\Am,f)$ is tractable from an information theoretic point of view.
+One thing to take into account is that the problem $\SLWE(\Am,f)$ can be intractable from an information theoretic point of view for certain choices of $f$.
+We explicit this regime and show that our theorem holds for any $f$ such that the problem $\SLWE(\Am,f)$ is tractable.